kokosing/trino-rest/trino-rest-github/README.md

 # Authentication and rate limits

-Github API doesn't require authentication, but unauthenticated requests have very low rate-limits.
+GitHub API doesn't require authentication, but unauthenticated requests have very low rate-limits.
 Generate a personal auth token in `Settings -> Developer settings -> Personal access tokens`.
-For more details, see [the Authentication section](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#authentication) in Github's API docs.
+For more details, see [the Authentication section](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#authentication) in GitHub's API docs.

+# Concurrency

+Some tables fetch data from endpoints that return total number of items.
+In such case, this connector will generate one split for every page of data (with 100 items per page).
+Such splits can be distributed evenly among all available nodes and/or threads, resulting in making concurrent HTTP requests.

+For other tables, a configurable minimum number of splits will be created (defaults to 1), where each fetches pages until no more are available.

+> Note: no rate limits are being accounted for when generating splits.

 # Cache